Meet Our Staff

 Bio Coming Soon!

 Quick Bio: Alyssa grew up dancing in Cedar City as a competitive dancer.
 She was a four-year member of her High School Drill Team, even serving as an officer.
 Alyssa is the Assistant Coach of the Canyon View High School Drill Team.
 She loves creating choreography combos for her students.
 She is sweet as can be and she adores all of her students.
-Alyssa is excited to be starting her third season at Dance Magic!
+Alyssa is excited to be starting her fourth season at Dance Magic!

 Sydney was born and raised in Cedar City, where she started as a student at Dance Magic at age three and danced with the studio for throughout High School.
 She has loved being able to dance for her entire life, along with the life lessons it has brought with it.
 Sydney also trained in tumbling and gymnastics through her childhood.